Slumdog Millionaire: North America

-Slumdog Millionaire was first shown at the Telluride Film Festival on 30 August 2008, where it was positively received by audiences, generating "strong buzz".
-The film also screened at the Toronto International Film Festival on 7 September 2008, where it was "the first widely acknowledged popular success" of the festival, winning the People's Choice Award.
-Slumdog Millionaire debuted with a limited North American release on 12 November 2008, followed by a nationwide release in the United States on 23 January 2009.
+Slumdog Millionaire was first shown at the Telluride Film Festival on 30 August 2008, where it was positively received, generating "strong buzz".
+It also screened at the Toronto International Film Festival on 7 September 2008, where it was the festival's "first widely acknowledged popular success", winning the People's Choice Award.
+It debuted with a limited North American release on 12 November 2008, followed by a nationwide US release on 23 January 2009.

 After debuting on a Wednesday, the film grossed $360,018 in 10 theatres in its first weekend, a strong average of $36,002 per theatre.
 In its second weekend, it expanded to 32 theatres and made $947,795, or an average of $29,619 per theatre, representing a drop of only 18%.
 In the 10 original theatres of its release, viewership went up 16%, and this is attributed to strong word-of-mouth.
 The film expanded into wide release on 25 December 2008 at 614 theatres and earned $5,647,007 over the extended Christmas weekend.
-Following its success at the 81st Academy Awards, the film's takings increased by 43%, the most for any film since Titanic.
-In the weekend of 27 February to 1 March, the film reached its widest release at 2,943 theatres.
-The film has grossed over $140 million at the North American box office.
+Following its success at the 81st Academy Awards, the film's earnings increased by 43%, the most for any film since Titanic.
+In the weekend of 27 February to 1 March, it reached its widest release at 2,943 theatres.
+It has grossed over $140 million at the North American box office.